Three Words That Say It All

 - A problem that disguises itself as a solution

-Once we understand that, we stop trying to win a willpower battle — and start stepping out of the trap.
+Once we understand that, we stop fighting a willpower battle and start stepping out of the trap.

 — Brent